mlaradji/worker/DESIGN.md

 # Design Approach
 ## Components
 ### 1. Worker Library
-With the worker library, a user can run a command, stop it, query its status and info and view its logs and output, and list all jobs.
+With the worker library, a user can run a command, stop it, query its status and info and view its logs and output.

 The library stores job information in an in-memory job id to job object map, the Job Store.
 The job object contains job information, as well as job-related channels.
 The job id is a randomly generated UUIDv4.